-Re:assemblages 2025-26 benefits from the support of the Terra Foundation for American Art.
+Re:assemblages 2025-26 benefits from the support of the Terra Foundation's Strategic Initiatives Fund.
 The inaugural chapter of Re:assemblages was supported by the Outset Contemporary Art Fund in 2024.

-The programme is advised by an Advisory Committee comprising Dr. Beatrix Gassman de Sousa, Natasha Ginwala, Dr. Rangoato Hlasane, Patrick Mudekereza, Serubiri Moses, and Dr. Oluwatoyin Zainab Sogbesan.
+The programme is advised by an advisory committee comprising Dr. Beatrix Gassman de Sousa, Natasha Ginwala, Dr. Rangoato Hlasane, Patrick Mudekereza, Serubiri Moses, and Dr. Oluwatoyin Zainab Sogbesan.